High Priests of America

 ⚞ ♗ ⚟

-Another year passed and to Blaze’s great content, everything in Cholula still proceeded in perfect alignment with his instructions.
+Another year passed, and to Blaze’s great contentment, everything in Cholula still proceeded in perfect alignment with his instructions.
 If he only wished to, he could simply step back and revel in the sight of the well functioning temple district.
-He told himself, perhaps one day he would.
+He told himself that perhaps one day he would.
 But for now, he liked to keep busy.

 Only a few minor events upset Blaze’s much treasured routine this year.
-One of them was another delegation of Tenochtitlan priests, yet again questioning his modified religious calendar for the worship of Tlaloc and Quetzalcoatl.
-Despite years of trying to convince them, they still could not fathom that it was better because it well preceded the times of their ancestors.
-It was one of those rare cases when he had to resort to his powers to finally make them go away and leave him in peace.
-Causing them to forget why they came here, was a temporary solution, Blaze knew, but he did not like to resort to more drastic measures if he did not have to.
+One of them was another delegation sent by the Tenochtitlan priests, to yet again question his modified religious calendar for the worship of Tlaloc and Quetzalcoatl.
+Despite years of trying to convince them, they still could not fathom that it was better, because it well preceded the times of their ancestors.
+It was one of those rare cases when Blaze had to resort to his powers to finally make the envoys go away and leave him be.
+Causing them to forget why they came to Cholula in the first place was admittedly a temporary solution, but Blaze did not like to resort to more drastic measures if he could avoid it.

-After the matter of Tenochtitlan’s meddling was dealt with again, a thought crossed his mind however, that maybe he should have gone for the capital after all.
-With nobody to question his authority, he would have been left unbothered.
-But the matter was resolved for now, and he let go of that notion.
+After the matter of Tenochtitlan’s meddling was yet again dealt with, a thought crossed his mind that maybe he should have gone for the capital after all.
+With nobody to question his authority, he would have been left unbothered indefinitely.
+But since the matter was resolved for now, Blaze let go of that notion.
 His destiny was linked to this city and as far as he could tell, it had not yet come to pass.

-Blaze looked at the skies each night but he had not seen any rising stars yet, or anything else of prophetic importance.
+Blaze looked at the skies each night but so far he still had not seen any rising stars, or anything else of prophetic importance.
 There were no clear omens portending the upcoming invasion either, even the local volcano remained soundly asleep.
 The only thing out of the ordinary was that strange presence in the jungles.
 Blaze knew more about it now, as pilgrims brought rumors of a new god called Ahriman whose worship had taken root in some villages, but he had not seen any traces of it near Cholula.
 For now at least, it did not concern him.

 With how well everything was going, to his surprise Blaze even found himself with some time on his hands to enjoy the simple pleasures of life.
-Once per week, instead of paying an additional random inspection, he would treat himself and go down to the market to personally purchase some produce and look at the goods of the local craftsmen.
-Cholulan pottery was the finest in the land — even the current Mexica ruler, lord Moctezuma, ate from Cholulan plates and bowls — and Blaze always spent some time browsing the colorful ceramics to his heart’s delight.
+Once per week, instead of conducting an additional random inspection, he would treat himself and go down to the market to personally purchase some produce and look at the goods of the local craftsmen.
+The Cholulan pottery was the finest in the land — even the current Mexica ruler, lord Moctezuma, ate from Cholulan plates and bowls — and Blaze always spent some time browsing the colorful ceramics to his heart’s content.
 In the end he always settled on the ones with his favorite simple pattern, but it was more about feasting his eyes and seeing the beauty in people’s hard work.
-Of course, in the end his own work called him back to the temples as always.
+Of course, eventually, his own work always called him back to the temples.

-The supervising high priest knew that the empire was living on borrowed time, but even the quiet before the storm, was still quiet nonetheless, and Blaze was determined to make the best of it while it lasted.
+The supervising high priest knew that the Mexica empire was living on borrowed time, but even the quiet before the storm was still quiet nonetheless, and Blaze was determined to make the best of it while it lasted.

 * * *